The Ministry of Education in New Zealand regulates and funds early childhood education and care services.

 A popular term in the public sector to describe the management of a private sector is 'stewardship'.
 As stewards of the ECE sector and individual services, the Ministry of Education in many ways must defend the operation of services and do its utmost to support them even in the face of criticism.

-ECE providers must comply with the Ministry though this may sometimes mean not responding to or overriding the wishes of parents/ users and community.
+ECE providers must comply with the Ministry though this may mean overriding the wishes of parents/ users and community.

 Early Childhood Education Policy